-- When supporting an overarching creative process, rather than just, e.g., providing ideas, there are currently issues with context and memory with GPT-3 - This could change in the future
+- When supporting an overarching creative process, rather than just, e.g., providing ideas, there are currently issues with context and memory with GPT-3 - This is changing quickly (e.g., GPT-4, Gemini 1.5)

 Opportunities for new tools

 - Many opportunities for new tools and interfaces built using LLMs as an enabling technology (e.g., AngleKindling) - Questions about what the appropriate interaction styles might be to support a given creative industry/process (e.g., Search-based?
 Chance-based?
 Integration of text with other modalities?)